MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlcopymemorynontemporal.md

 ## -description

-This function copies from one buffer to another using non-temporal moves that do not pollute the cache.
+This function copies the contents from one buffer to another using non-temporal moves that do not pollute the cache.
 Note that the buffers shouldn’t overlap.

 ## -parameters